davkow/on-my-bookshelf/README.md

-# on-my-bookshelf Documentation
+# on-my-bookshelf API

-A RESTful API service for managing a virtual bookshelf.
+This repository contains documentation for an imaginary RESTful API service created for [Specialization in API Documentation](https://www.pce.uw.edu/specializations/api-documentation), a program from the University of Washington Professional & Continuing Education.

 Use to track your books: what you've read, lent out, and also add your own rating.
 This API can be integrated with applications that allow people to track their books.

-This is a mock API designed to simulate the REST interface of an imaginary service.

 For the API documentation, see [on-my-bookshelf API](https://davkow.github.io/on-my-bookshelf/)